Skip to content

 # => If critical issues: blocks push

-Why It Matters: Pre-push review provides automated code review before code reaches team.
-Catches quality issues, security problems, anti-patterns.
-This reduces human review burden - reviewers focus on architecture and logic, not style or common mistakes.
+Why It Matters: Pre-push review provides a final automated code review gate before code reaches teammates.
+Claude catches quality issues, security problems, and anti-patterns that survive unit tests.
+This reduces human review burden significantly - reviewers focus on architecture, business logic, and design decisions rather than style violations or common mistakes.
+Teams report higher code review quality when routine issues are filtered out automatically.

 Workflow Management (Examples 21-30)